vpzed/Destiny2-API-Info-wiki/API-Introduction-Part-3-Manifest.md

 The most common use case for the manifest is the API is going to give you something like say raceHash = 2803282938 but what you want is the name of that race so you need to look that up in the manifest.

 First, you must convert the hash from a value that matches the ID column.
 For a `raceHash` of `2803282938` it will need to be converted to the ID `-1491684358`.
-See "Converting hashes" for more details and code samples
+See [Converting hashes for the SQLite DB](#converting-hashes-for-the-sqlite-db) for more details and code samples

 Then use that id in a SQL query like: